glshryldrm/BoxColorSort/README.md

 ---

 ## 📜 License
-This project all rights reserved.
+This project's all rights reserved.